Removing Moldy, Mildewy Basement Odors

-- Remove or repair the problem that is causing the foul smell.
+- Remove or repair the problem that is causing the smell.

-- Clean the area to reduce the smell, control and and prevent any odor from coming back.
+- Clean the area to reduce the smell, control and prevent any odor from coming back.

 Luckily, there are some common things that cause odor to develop, and they are easily fixed.
-Find the solution to your odor problem by following these tips below.
+Find the solution to your odor problem by following the tips below.

 Basements are one of the most common odor producers in the home, right behind the refrigerator and the cat box.
 There are several things that can cause basement odors.
 These are the most common causes of smelly basements and what you need to do to fix it: